2 in 3 Nigerian Households Lack Money for Healthy Food New Report Shows

 - A new report from the NBS has revealed that two-thirds of Nigerian households cannot afford healthy, nutritious meals,

-- The removal of subsidy and depreciation of the naira and rising petrol prices has seen cost of living rise in Nigeria
+- The removal of subsidy, depreciation of the naira, and rising petrol prices have seen the cost of living rise in Nigeria

-The National Bureau of Statistics (NBS) has new survey has highlighted the dire state of multidimensional poverty in the country, revealing that two-thirds of households cannot afford healthy, nutritious food due to rising living costs.
+The National Bureau of Statistics (NBS) has released a new survey highlighting the country's dire state of multidimensional poverty, revealing that two-thirds of households cannot afford healthy, nutritious food due to rising living costs.

-The report, titled “Nigeria General Household Survey – Panel (GHS-Panel) Wave 5 (2023/2024),” released on NBS website captures the trends in food insecurity, energy access, and basic amenities across the country.
+The report, titled “Nigeria General Household Survey – Panel (GHS-Panel) Wave 5 (2023/2024),” released on the NBS website, captures the trends in food insecurity, energy access, and basic amenities across the country.

 Food security in Nigeria

-NBS showed that food insecurity in Nigeria has worsen since 2018/2019.
+NBS showed that food insecurity in Nigeria has worsened since 2018/2019.

 Part of the survey stated: